roguehistory/DIGH-HIST3812/content/en/building/cs-guidance.md

 +++
 author = "Dr. Graham"
-title = "Guidance for your Case Study" date = "2020-02-02"
+title = "Guidance for your Notebook Documentation" date = "2020-02-02"

 +++

-## Your Case Study Is Due Before the End of Week 12
+## Your Case Study Is Due at the End of Week 12

+...but I will accept it up to a week after the final day of the Winter term (which this year is April 14; thus, April 21st.)

-You will have submitted the link to your Jupyter Notebook at the end of week 9.
-If all goes according to plan, I will have bundled these altogether into a supporting website, the Ottawa GLAM Workbench ([fyi, repo here](https://github.com/XLabCU/GLAM-Ottawa)) and used the [My Binder](https://mybinder.org) service to make these live online, by the end of week 10.
-This gives you 2 weeks to create a 'case study' document that can then be integrated into the workbench.
+I will bundle everyone's notebooks and documentation together into a supporting website, the Ottawa GLAM Workbench ([fyi, repo here](https://github.com/XLabCU/GLAM-Ottawa)) and used the [My Binder](https://mybinder.org) service to make these live online.

 ## Goal